CommonAccord/Cmacc-Org/Doc/G/IACCM-Cooperate-CmA/Demo/Acme-Quake/1-Connect.md

 Doc.GUID=Acme-Quake-D0001

-//=They make a couple of general choices about their relationship, such as how how disputes should be handled.
-These choices can be included in their agreements.
+//=Their legal leads make a couple of general choices about their relationship, such as how how disputes should be handled.
+These choices become defaults for use in their agreements.

 Law.=[G/U/at/US/MA/Suffolk/Boston/Geo]